Asashou/notes/05_numpy_mpl/05_numpy_mpl.md

     - max value for unsigned int: `2**nbits - 1`
     - min/max val for signed int: `-(2**nbits)/2, (2**nbits)/2 - 1`
         - or, use `np.iinfo()`
-        - unless you absolutely need the extra double max value, it's usually safer to use signed integers, especially for subtraction
+        - usually safest to use signed integers instead of unsigned, especially for subtraction
-    - what's overflow? it's what happens when you
+    - what's overflow? it's what happens when you exceed the max or min value
     - when converting between dtypes, numpy *warns* about overflow but doesn't stop execution:
         - what's the max value expressable by int8?
         - `np.int8(120) + np.int8(10)` warns